What Should I Keep In Mind When Evicting A Tenant In Chattanooga?

 There are some areas I’ve heard of in the northeast where it can take up to 12 months.

-And, as I mentioned earlier, definitely consult with an attorney in your area to find out more specifically how long it takes for your area.
+And, as I mentioned earlier, definitely consult with an attorney in your area to find out specifically how long it takes depending on your area.

 Second question, how much can I expect to spend on an eviction?

 Again, that also depends.
 Here in Tennessee, you are looking at around $800 or so, including a set-out.

 If you are not familiar with eviction lingo, a set out is basically when a sheriff shows up at the house and supervises the tenant moving out of the house.